Frontier Airpark

 Frontier Airpark is a private airport and suburban housing development located east of Marysville, Washington.
 The airpark was established in 1985 and features a single 3,800 ft runway that is connected to homes by a series of taxiways.
+The neighborhood has 117 homes with rights to the runway limited to a portion of homeowners.
+The streets are 50 ft wide to allow planes and vehicles to pass.